 - Can defer principal payments until 6 months after graduation

-- Must arrange to pay interest during deferment or it will be added to loan principal
+- Must arrange to pay interest during deferment, or it will be added to the loan principal

 - Offered through non-profit agencies throughout the U.S., such as RISLA

 - Typically, very competitive interest rates, often fixed

 Tip: Be sure you understand rates, any fees, and terms with state-based lenders before you borrow.